If you’re considered switching colleges and want to learn how to write a college transfer essay, read on.

 Do not blame your current school for your low grades.
 Even if you had a poor experience that made it difficult to excel, your grades are ultimately your responsibility.
 Explain how you will improve in your transfer school and the steps you’ve taken to become a stronger student.

-Your college transfer essay is essentially a reflection on your university experience and goals.
 As important as it is to share your next steps and eagerness to join your transfer school, it’s equally as important to reflect on the present and past.

-You should reflect on your own educational principles, your reasons for attending your current school, the ups and downs that influenced you to transfer, and finally how your transfer school will assist you in the next stage of your educational journey.
+You should reflect on your own educational principles, your reasons for attending your current school, the ups and downs that influenced you to transfer, and finally, how your transfer school will assist you in the next stage of your educational journey.

 Your transfer statement isn’t your typical structured, formal three-body paragraph essay.
-Keep it casual and don’t be afraid to use contractions or more colloquial language.
+Keep it casual, and don’t be afraid to use contractions or more colloquial language.

 The admissions committee should feel like they’re getting to know more about your essence and values, not just your impeccable writing skills—although those are essential to demonstrate too!

 Admissions committees will appreciate if you can demonstrate clear direction and intention in your essay.
-Provide specific examples of what you need your university to provide to help you reach your goals, and how these needs are not being met currently.
+Provide specific examples of what you need your university to provide to help you reach your goals and how these needs are not being met currently.

 Your university experience should offer you more insight and perspective on education.
 Share this perspective in your essay and prove you are a mature and insightful student.